RUCKBReasoning/RESDSQL/README.md

     <br>
 <p>

-# Decoupling the Skeleton Parsing and Schema Linking for Text-to-SQL
+# RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL
-This is the official implementation of the paper "Decoupling the Skeleton Parsing and Schema Linking for Text-to-SQL" (AAAI 2023).
+This is the official implementation of the paper "RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL" (AAAI 2023).

 If this repository could help you, please cite the following paper:
 ```
 @inproceedings{li2022resdsql,
   author = {Haoyang Li and Jing Zhang and Cuiping Li and Hong Chen},
-  title = "Decoupling the Skeleton Parsing and Schema Linking for Text-to-SQL",
+  title = "RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL",
   booktitle = "AAAI",
   year = "2023"
 }